Nucleus Medical Media (2009). Female Torso with Skeleton and Muscles: Posterior View. Smart Imagebase.

 Flashcards are a fabulous way to test your knowledge and identify where you may need additional practice.
 For tips on how to create and effectively use flashcards, watch the quick 10-minute video below.
 For resources to create your own flashcards, click here or check out the links below the video.

-Tutor Match allows you to schedule tutoring appointments with Rasmussen College student tutors.
+Tutor Match allows you to schedule tutoring appointments with Rasmussen University student tutors.
 You can request your appointment to be online or on campus (if available).

 Request a Tutoring Session

 You will see a pending confirmation page letting you know that the tutor has been notified of your request

 How to Attend

 How to Cancel a Tutoring Session

 Boolean Operators connect keywords or concepts logically to retrieve relevant articles, books, and other resources.
 There are three Boolean Operators: